Medicare Appeals to OMHA Reaches 15,000 Per Week, Yet Decisions Take Years; Hospital Association Sues Over Medicare Backlog

 Hence, AHA’s lawsuit.
 Hopefully AHA will be successful, because a backlog of Medicare appeals at the ALJ level doesn’t help anyone.
 And audits are not going away.

-Posted on June 4, 2014, in Accountability, Accountable Care Organizations, Administrative Law Judge, Administrative Remedies, Affordable Care Act, Audits, Budget, CMS, Congress, Denials of Medicaid Services, DHHS, Division of Medical Assistance, Extrapolations, Federal Government, Federal Law, General Assembly, Health Care Providers and Services, HHS, Hospital Medicaid Providers, Hospitals, Lawsuit, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Attorney, Medicaid Providers, Medicaid Reform, Medicaid Services, Medicaid Spending, Medicare, Medicare Administrative Contractor, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, Medicare Reimbursement Rates, NC, North Carolina, OAH, Obamacare, Office of Administrative Hearings, Office of Medicare Hearings and Appeals, Qualified Independent Contractor, Regulatory Audits, Sec.
-Kathleen Sebelius, Secretary of Health and Human Services, Wos and tagged Administrative Law Judge, Administrative Remedies, Aldona Wos, American Hospital Association, Audit, Centers for Medicare and Medicaid Services, CMS, DHHS, Division of Medical Assistance, DMA, Health and Human Services, Health care, Health care provider, Hospital Association, Hospitals, Hospitals and Medicaid, Hospitals; Medicaid Recipients, MAC, Mandamus, McCrory, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Services, Medicare, Medicare Administrative Contractor, Medicare Appeals, Medicare Attorney, Medicare Reimbursement Rates, North Carolina, Office of Medicare Appeals and Hearings, Post-Payment Review, Post-payment reviews, QIC, Qualified Independent Contractor, Recovery Audit Contractor.
+Posted on June 4, 2014, in Accountability, Accountable Care Organizations, Administrative Law Judge, Administrative Remedies, Affordable Care Act, Budget, CMS, Congress, Denials of Medicaid Services, Division of Medical Assistance, Extrapolations, Federal Government, Federal Law, General Assembly, Health Care Providers and Services, HHS, Hospital Medicaid Providers, Hospitals, Lawsuit, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Attorney, Medicaid Providers, Medicaid Reform, Medicaid Services, Medicaid Spending, Medicare, Medicare Administrative Contractor, Medicare and Medicaid Provider Audits, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, Medicare Reimbursement Rates, NC, NC DHHS, North Carolina, OAH, Obamacare, Office of Administrative Hearings, Office of Medicare Hearings and Appeals, Qualified Independent Contractor, Regulatory Audits, Secretary of Health and Human Services and tagged Administrative Law Judge, Administrative Remedies, Aldona Wos, American Hospital Association, Audit, Centers for Medicare and Medicaid Services, CMS, Division of Medical Assistance, DMA, Health and Human Services, Health care, Health care provider, Hospital Association, Hospitals, Hospitals and Medicaid, Hospitals; Medicaid Recipients, MAC, Mandamus, McCrory, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Services, Medicare, Medicare Administrative Contractor, Medicare Appeals, Medicare Attorney, Medicare Reimbursement Rates, NC DHHS, North Carolina, Office of Medicare Appeals and Hearings, Post-Payment Review, Post-payment reviews, QIC, Qualified Independent Contractor, Recovery Audit Contractor.
 Bookmark the permalink.
 3 Comments.